 This yearlong college course is designed to prepare students for the AP English Literature and Composition exam given in May of each year.
-Students selecting this elective are presumed to have developed solid skills, are highly motivated, thoroughly enjoy reading great literature, cannot wait to discuss that literature, and look forward to both written and oral analysis.
+Students selecting this elective are presumed to have developed solid skills, are highly motivated, thoroughly enjoy reading great literature, and look forward to both written and oral analysis.
 Students also work in groups to edit plays, find thematic links that run through various literary texts, and work to explicate complicated poems.
 Students not only read poetry; they create their own and read it aloud.
 When students engage in critical research papers, they rely both on the text and on Internet sites such as JSTOR.
-Requirements: Summer reading; also, any student who enrolls in an AP course is required to take the AP exam in May of the school year.
+Previous success in an honors English 11 or AP Language class is recommended.
+Requirements: Summer reading; also, any student who enrolls in an AP course is required to take the AP exam in May.